ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 # vCenter Server with Hybridity Bundle overview
 {: #vc_hybrid_overview}

-VMware vCenter Server on {{site.data.keyword.cloud}} with Hybridity Bundle is an instance available in V2.3 and later releases.
-Beginning with V2.6, the vCenter Server with Hybridity Bundle instance is available to Business Partners.
+The VMware vCenter Server on {{site.data.keyword.cloud}} with Hybridity Bundle is not supported for new installations.
+Instead, deploy the standard VMware vCenter Server instance with the HCX on {{site.data.keyword.cloud_notm}} service.
+{:note}

 The vCenter Server with Hybridity Bundle is a hosted private cloud that delivers the VMware vSphere stack as a service.
 The VMware environment is built on top of a minimum of four {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}, includes VMware vSAN as dedicated storage, provides automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX, and includes the VMware HCX on {{site.data.keyword.cloud_notm}} service.